Eurostars – for small and medium-sized enterprises

 There are two deadlines for Eurostars every year, one in February and one in September/October.
 The call for proposals will be published six weeks in advance.

-This autumns call will most likely be published in August 2021 and the application deadline is most likely to be 7 October 2021.
+This autumns call will be published 3 September 2021 and the application deadline is most likely to be 4 November 2021.

 Who can apply?